Support for studies in documentary film directing

 Dear friends,

-I am on a two-year journey where I am learning to make documentary films.
+I am currently on a two-year journey learning how to make documentaries.
 I am studying for an international mobile master's degree in documentary filmmaking 'Doc Nomads', changing my country of residence every semester.
 Behind me is a semester in Lisbon, most of a semester in Budapest and so far 5 completed short films.
 A sixth is on the way!

 I still have a semester in Brussels and a final (graduation) semester in Budapest ahead of me and more films to make, resulting in a portfolio with 12 short documentaries.
 It's a great adventure, during which I'm gaining experience and knowledge at a frenetic pace, but also a huge energy, emotional and financial challenge.
 And unfortunately I am running out of money.